Updated on August 24, 2022

-The primary purpose of the 60-day waiting period is to give spouses a reasonable amount of time to consider whether getting a divorce is the right thing to do or there is still a chance to reconcile.
+The primary purpose of the 60-day waiting period is to give spouses a reasonable amount of time to consider if getting a divorce is the right thing to do or if there is still a chance to reconcile.

 In other words, the waiting period protects the spouses from making impulsive decisions and gives them time to think clearly.
 It is not uncommon for spouses who filed for divorce to reconcile and choose not to proceed with the divorce case before the 60th day of the waiting period.

 How Does the Divorce Waiting Period Work in Texas?

 If you want to get a divorce in Texas, you need to understand how the state’s waiting period works.
 Once the Petitioner files a petition for divorce, the spouses will wait 60 days, excluding the date of filing, before they can finalize their divorce.

 For example, if the petition is filed on May 3, 2021, the 60th day of the waiting period will be July 2, 2021.
 Thus, the parties can finish their divorce case on or after July 3, 2021, the 61st day of the waiting period.

 However, just because the 61st day of the waiting period falls on July 3, 2021, does not necessarily mean that the spouses are officially divorced on that day.
 If the spouses do not have a settlement agreement to submit for the court’s approval by the 61st day, they can continue negotiating an out-of-court settlement or take their case to court.